-- To sensitize students about the role and importance of human values and ethics in personal, social and professional life. - To enable students to understand and appreciate ethical concerns relevant to modern lives. - > To prepare a foundation for appearing in various competitive examinations - > To sensitize the students about the current issues and events of national and international importance - To provide opportunity to the students to study inter disciplinary subjects like Geography, Science, Economy, Polity, History, International Relations etc.
+- ➤ To enable students to understand and appreciate ethical concerns relevant to modern lives. - To prepare a foundation for appearing in various competitive examinations - > To sensitize the students about the current issues and events of national and international importance - ➤ To provide opportunity to the students to study inter disciplinary subjects like Geography, Science, Economy, Polity, History, International Relations etc.